 Travel restrictions Maharashtra will let the tourists a glance at the movement within the cities along with curtailed timings pertaining to travel.
 Read on our blog to know more:

 Maharashtra is the worst affected state that has seen the worst days of Covid-19 with around 20-30 thousand cases in a day.
 But that was 3 months ago.
 Currently, the state has 75,000 active cases out of a total of 1.8 million cases.
 But the good news is that the recovery rate is high and with over 1.7 million recoveries made, it stands at an all-time high now.
 The active cases are also declining steadily with multiple restrictions and lockdowns in specific places put in place.
 Maharashtra travel rules suggest that all the passengers travelling to Maharashtra must have Aarogya Setu App downloaded on their mobile phones for sure.
 Some of the travel guidelines for Maharashtra are as follows:

 - International flights remain suspended.
 However, limited international flights are operating under the air travel bubble.

 - Only fully vaccinated travellers are allowed to enter the state.

 - Carrying a negative RT-PCR report is mandatory for travellers coming from other states.

 - Lockdown-like restrictions have been imposed across the state.

-- All public places remain shut, including bars, cinema halls, and malls.
+- All public places remain shut, including bars, cinema halls.
 Only essential services are allowed to operate.

 - Public programmes and social gatherings are not allowed.